Highlights of Google Maps Changes

 GeoRanker API users have the option to set the brand name when creating the report using the command /report/new .
 The brand is part of the url object and will be used as an alternative in case the URLs do not match.

-If you need more details about our API functions, you can check our SERP API documentation page.
+If you need more details about our Google MAPS API functions, you can check our Google Maps API documentation page.

 On our first page reports on Google Maps, website URLs will not be available anymore and the user will be able to identify the establishment by title, description and phone number.